telehash/telehash.github.io/v3/link.md

 1. [JSON](#json)
 2. [Direct URI](uri.md) (no fragment)
-3. [Peer URI](uri.md) (router assisted, with fragment)
+3. [Peer URI](uri.md#peer) (router assisted, with fragment)
-3. hashname - [peer](channels/peer.md) to default router(s)
+3. hashname - [peer request](channels/peer.md) to default router(s)

-Once resolved, preserve all paths for future use.
-If resolved via a router, also generate and preserve a `peer` path referencing it.
+Once resolved, all paths should be preserved for future use.
+If resolved via a router, also generate and preserve a `peer` path referencing that router.

 <a name="handshake" />
 ## Handshake